-(Adapted from Cultural Anthropology: A Christian Perspective (Zondervan, 1988).
-Used under the educational "fair use" provision of U.S. copyright acts.)
+Adapted with minor editing from Cultural Anthropology: A Christian Perspective.
+Used under the educational "fair use" provision of U.S. copyright acts.

-It was snowing and bitterly cold as the man pulled out of his driveway onto the snow covered street.
+It was snowing and bitterly cold as the man pulled out of his driveway onto the snow-covered street.
 His mind was on his job as he thought about the meeting that would begin his working day.
-Suddenly the rear end of his car began to slide to the left on the hard packed snow.
-Seemingly without thinking, he turned the steering wheel to the left; with this the rear end began to slide to the right.
+Suddenly the rear end of his car began to slide to the left on the hard-packed snow.
+With this, the rear end began to slide to the right.
 Immediately he turned the steering wheel to the right.
-The rear end of the car continued to slide from left to right with the man steering in the direction of the slide until he had the car under control.
-Once he had the car under control, he drove on to work at a slower pace, contentrating on his driving.
-When he arrived at hisworkplace he recounted the harrowing experience to fellow employees, saying, "Wow.
+The car's rear end continued to slide from left to right with the man steering in the direction of the slide until he had the car under control.
+Once he had the car under control, he drove on to work at a slower pace, concentrating on his driving.
+When he arrived at his workplace, he recounted the harrowing experience to fellow employees, saying, "Wow.
 That happened so suddenly I didn't have time to think.
 I just reacted instinctively."

-Instinct is a word we commonly use to speak about certain types of behavior in both animals and humans.
-As with many terms, instinct carries different nuances depending on whether is it used in a popular sense or in a scientific one.
+Instinct is a word we commonly use to describe certain types of behavior in animals and humans.
+As with many terms, instinct carries different nuances that vary depending on whether it is used in a popular sense or in a scientific one.
+In the scientific sense, all behavior can be classified as either reflexive, instinctive, or learned.
 As to scientific usage, C. T. Morgan and R.A.
-King, authors of an introductory psychology book, have noted that behavioral scientists define instinct as a pattern of behavior that is inherited as opposed to learned.
-All behavior can be classified as either reflexive, instinctive, or learned.
-Morgan and King point out:
+King, authors of an introductory psychology book, note that behavioral scientists define instinct as a pattern of behavior that is inherited instead of learned.

-When it comes to human beings, with the possible exception of a few behaviors which mature without practice, we cannot say with certainty that there are any instinctive behavior patterns.
-Human beings seem to have become so sophisticated in learning to adapt to their world, and in teaching their young how to adapt, that instinctive behavior is not considered to be a prominent human characteristic.
+When it comes to human beings, with the possible exception of a few behaviors that mature without practice, we cannot say with certainty that there are any instinctive behavior patterns [in humans].
+Human beings seem to have become so sophisticated in learning to adapt to their world and in teaching their young how to adapt that instinctive behavior is not considered to be a prominent human characteristic.

 They go on to explain that in order to qualify as instinctive behavior, three conditions must be fulfilled:

 Animals appear to have a sign stimulus releaser.
-For the robin it is the red breast.
-For the moth and wasp it is a special odor.
+For the robin, it is the red breast.
+For the moth and wasp, it is a particular odor.
 For the mother hen, it is a distress call.
-In humans, however, reaction is made to any of a large array of stimuli, and the reaction is appropriate to some object or situation of which all these stimuli are signs.
+In humans, however, a reaction is made to any of a large array of stimuli, and the reaction is appropriate to some object or situation of which all these stimuli are signs.
 The reaction is governed by the situation such as a "child in distress," rather than by any particular stimulus.

-Most behavioral scientists would say that huan beings have has few instincts and others would say they have none.
+Most behavioral scientists would say that human beings have few instincts and others would say they have none.
 Without instinct to direct behavior, how does a person function?
-Human beings have to learn their behavior.
+Well, human beings have to learn their behavior.
 Anthropologists call this learning process enculturation.

-Noam Chomsky suggested, however, that human beings may have innate language ability, something that provides a language readiness.
-He noted, for example:
+Noam Chomsky suggested that human beings may have innate language ability.
+That is, they have something that provides language readiness.
+By way of example, he noted the following things:

 Thus, it is possible for the Christian to say the following:

-Sociologist Talcott Parsons spoke of the birth of new generations of children as a recurrent barbarian invasion.
-One reason he said that was because human infants do not possess culture at birth.
-They have no conception of the world, no language, nor a morality.
+Sociologist Talcott Parsons spoke of the birth of new generations of children as a "recurrent barbarian invasion."
+He said that was because human infants do not possess culture at birth.
+They have no conception of the world, no language, and no morality.
 It is in this sense that Parsons uses the word "barbarian" in reference to infants.
 They are uncultured, unsocialized persons.
 All an infant needs to live and cope within the cultural context awaiting him is acquired through the process termed enculturation by the anthropologist and socialization by the sociologist.
 We may define enculturation as the process by which individuals acquire the knowledge, skills, attitudes, and values that enable them to become functioning members of their societies.

 Awaiting the infant is a society possessing a culture, an ordered way of life.
 The child possesses certain possibilities for processing information and developing desires making it possible for that ordered way of life to influence him.
-These enduring competencies and standards of judgment, along with attitudes and motives, form the personality.
+These enduring competencies, standards of judgment, attitudes, and motives form the personality.
 The personality, in turn, influences the culture.

 Some saints and revolutionaries successfully internalize the norms of their society and then make a novel system out of them.
 Sometimes totally new novel systems displace established ones.
-For instance, Jesus Christ introduced a new life way and the new proceeded to supplant the old.
-The American revolution, which it took place on a continent that Europeans were in the process of settling, permitted a novel system to progress through time without undue hindrance from the Old World.
-There is no question, however, in the minds of students of history or comparative sociology, in each of these cases, the new was clearly an outgrowth of the old.
+For instance, Jesus Christ introduced a way of new life and the new proceeded to supplant the old.
+The American Revolution, which took place on a continent where Europeans were in the process of settling, permitted a novel system to progress through time without undue hindrance from the Old World.
+There is no question, however, in the minds of students of history and comparative sociology that the new, in each of these cases, was clearly an outgrowth of the old.

-The result of the enculturative process is identity: the identity of the person within the group.
+The enculturative process results in identity: the identity of the person within the group.
 Society seeks to make each member a fully responsible individual within the whole.
-While the enculturation process may at times alienate some persons, the intent of society is responsible participation.
+While the enculturation process may sometimes alienate some persons, society's intent is responsible participation.

-God was underscoring this when He presented the Hebrews with the Ten Commandments.
-He said in effect, "Don't let the system of family, of the economy, of interpersonal relations, and of religion be abused.
+God underscored this when He gave the Hebrews the Ten Commandments.
+He said in effect, "Don't let the system of family, economy, interpersonal relations, and religion be abused.
 Let each one work and do his part for the good of the group and each member of the group.
 I will thus be honored."
-It is no wonder, therefore, that Jesus and Paul, living in New Testament times, sought to uphold the ideal of one's responsibility within the corporate or group setting.
-"Render to Caesar" and "obey the government, for God is the one who has put it there" are very specific commands or instructions building upon previously-laid foundations.
+It is no wonder that Jesus and Paul, living in New Testament times, sought to uphold the ideal of one's responsibility within the corporate or group setting.
+"Render to Caesar" and "obey the government, for God is the one who has put it there" are very specific commands or instructions building upon previously laid foundations.

 The enculturation process has two major aspects: (1) the informal, which some call "child training" and in some senses precedes and in other senses runs concurrently with (2) the formal, more commonly termed "education."
 The former is most likely to be carried out within the context of the family and among friends.
 The latter is carried out in institutions of learning, sacred or secular.